-This brief tutorial is a followup article to What Every Network Admin Should Know About IPv6.
-In that article, we explored a number of topics that are integral to understanding how IPv6 works, including IPV6 addressing, the Neighbor Discovery Protocol, link-local addresses, IPv6 multicasts, and more.
+In What Every Network Admin Should Know About IPv6, we explore a number of topics that are integral to understanding how IPv6 works (including IPV6 addressing, the Neighbor Discovery Protocol, link-local addresses, IPv6 multicasts, and more).

-In this instalment, we look at how to configure IPv6 on a simple network with Cisco devices.
+In this article, we look at how to configure IPv6 on a simple network with Cisco devices.

 How to enable IPv6

 Turning on IPv6 on a Cisco device is a simple matter.

 This command enables on IPv6 on just the device.
 It establishes an IPv6 routing table, allows you to configure IPv6 addresses on interfaces, and gives you access to the various IPv6 services the device can run.